nats-io/nats.node/nats_2.0_migration.md

 }
 ```

-- Message allows to respond to requests:
+- Message instances allow to `respond` to a requests:
 ```
 nc.subscribe(subj, (err, m) => {
     if(err) {